brisbanemakerspace/bms-wiki/bylaws/storage.md

     3. may be partially returned if a cost was incurred by the makerspace to remove it off site.

 # Tickets

+If you want to print more tickets (or use the template for a different makerspace) the most up to date templates can be found in [this folder](https://drive.google.com/drive/folders/109a1smq30gtY9oBmITfDE1UxCnNJi5Ly?usp=sharing).

 ## 5. Green Ticket
 1. Green tickets are required to be attached to all items left on-site outside of your permanent and labelled storage cube.